 12. Use a travel agent

 If you really want to know how to find the cheapest flights to Europe, consulting a travel agent is your best bet.
-Travel agents are very knowledgeable about the cheapest routes and airlines as they are booking flights to Europe every day – it’s their job!
+Travel agents know the most affordable routes and airlines as they book flights to Europe daily – it’s their job!

 Not only do travel agents have expert knowledge about planning your flight itinerary to Europe, but they can also get their hands on the best prices.
 Good travel agencies have exclusive contracts with their partner airlines and working relationships with other major airlines.
-Here at ASAP Tickets, we have over 50 partner airlines and work with over 200 more major airlines.
-These collaborations give us access to exclusive ‘unpublished airfares‘ which are neither visible nor bookable online.
+We have over 50 partner airlines at ASAP Tickets and work with over 200 more major airlines.
+These collaborations give us access to exclusive ‘unpublished airfares,’ which are neither visible nor bookable online.

 Be confident

-If you haven’t traveled internationally much yet, you may not know that most international flights have fees for exchanges or refunds – unless you pay for a much higher priced ticket.
+If you have yet to travel internationally much, you may not know that most international flights have fees for exchanges or refunds – unless you pay for a much higher-priced ticket.
 So be confident about your traveling dates and stick to your plans to avoid paying extra fees.

 Airlines that offer cheap flights to Europe

-United Airlines, Icelandair, Air Canada, American Airlines, Delta Air Lines, Finnair.
+United Airlines, Icelandair, Air Canada, American Airlines, Delta Air Lines, and Finnair.
+For more information, check out our blog on the Top Airlines Flying to Europe 2023.

 So, what are you waiting for?